kenneth2-3/Restaurant_booking/README.md

 ### Languages:

-- [Python]: the primary language used to develop the server-side of the website.
+- [Python](https://www.python.org/downloads/release/python-385/): the primary language used to develop the server-side of the website.

-- [JS]: the primary language used to develop interactive components of the website.
+- [JS](https://www.javascript.com/): the primary language used to develop interactive components of the website.

-- [HTML]: the markup language used to create the website.
+- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML): the markup language used to create the website.

-- [CSS]: the styling language used to style the website.
+- [CSS](https://developer.mozilla.org/en-US/docs/Web/css): the styling language used to style the website.

 ### Frameworks and Libraries

-- [Django]: python framework used to create all the logic.
+- [Django](https://www.djangoproject.com/): python framework used to create all the logic.

 ### Databases:

-- [SQLite]: was used as a development database.
+- [SQLite](https://www.sqlite.org/): was used as a development database.

-- [PostgreSQL]: the database used to store all the data.
+- [PostgreSQL](https://www.postgresql.org/): the database used to store all the data.

 ### Other tools: